obijywk/hunttracker/README.md

   or unset to not use SNS.
 - **AWS_NOTIFY_TASK_QUEUE_SNS_TOPIC_ARN**: The AWS SNS topic for task queue notifications, or unset to not use SNS.
+- **LOG_DATABASE_CLIENT_USAGE**: If set, logs debugging information about database client creation and reuse.
+- **LOG_MESSAGE_EVENTS**: If set, logs debugging information about incoming Slack requests and event messages.
+Currently only implemented for the AWS handler.

 ## Required Slack configuration